 Now we'll enable Actions on Google to support the Google Assistant.

 - Open your API.AI console.
 Under the Integrations Tab, turn on the Actions on Google integration.

-After you're done adding all the intents that we want to support on Google on Actions (e.g
+After you're done adding all the intents that we want to support on Google on Actions (for example,

-hours-no-contextintent) to the additional triggering intents list, hit UPDATE DRAFT button on the bottom.
+hours-no-contextintent) to the additional triggering intents list, click UPDATE DRAFT on the bottom.
 It will generate a green box.
-Tap the VIEW button to go to the Actions on Google Web Simulator.
+Click VIEW to go to the Actions on Google Web Simulator.

 If this is your first time on Actions on Google console, it will prompt you to turn on Device Information and Voice & Audio Activity on your Activity controls center.

 By default these settings are off.
-If you already turn them on, you won't see the prompt.
+If you already turned them on, you won't see the prompt.

 - Go back to the simulator after turning on these two settings.
 Now we are ready to test the integration on the simulator!
 Start by typing or saying "Talk to my test app".
 The simulator will respond with the texts from the Default Welcome Intent.
 Afterward, you can test the app as if you were in the API.AI test console.

 As we mentioned in Part 2, there is a subtle difference between